distro-core-curated-mirrors/klish/docs/klish3.en.md

 <ACTION sym="my_sym@my_plugin"\>
 ```

-In the first case, klish will search for "my_sym" in all plugins and use the first one
+In the first case, klish will search for "my_sym" in all plugins and use the
-found.
-In the second case the search will be performed only in the plugin
+first one found.
+In the second case the search will be performed only in the
-"my_plugin".
-In addition, different plugins may contain the same characters and
+"my_plugin" plugin.
+In addition, different plugins may contain the same symbols
-specifying the plugin will let you know which character was meant.
+and specifying the plugin will let you know which symbol was meant.

 If the `id` and `file` attributes are not specified, `name` is also used to
-formation of the plugin file name.
-The plugin must have the name `kplugin-<name>.so` and
+format the plugin file name.
+The plugin must have the name `kplugin-<name>.so`
-is located in the `/usr/lib/klish/plugins` directory (if klish has been configured with the
+and is located in the `/usr/lib/klish/plugins` directory (if klish has been
-with `--prefix=/usr`).
+configured with the `--prefix=/usr`).

 #### Attribute `id`

-The attribute is used to form the plugin file name if no attribute is specified
+The attribute is used to form the plugin file name if no `file` attribute is
-`file`.
-The plugin must have the name `kplugin-<id>.so` and be located in the directory
+specified.
+The plugin must have the name `kplugin-<id>.so` and be located in the
-`/usr/lib/klish/plugins` (if klish has been configured with
+directory `/usr/lib/klish/plugins` (if klish has been configured with
-with `--prefix=/usr`).
+`--prefix=/usr`).

 If the `id` attribute is specified, `name` will not be used to generate the
 plugin file name, but only for identification within configuration files.